Bob Chakravorti, PhD

 Bob also served as Ripple's Chief Economist (consulting).
 In this role, he provided economic and strategic thought leadership.
 Ripple is an enterprise blockchain company with products in commercial use by hundreds of customers across 55+ countries.
 These businesses have access to alternative liquidity solutions through Ripple’s global network, which uniquely uses the XRP Ledger and its native digital asset XRP to help improve financial services worldwide.

-Prior to his current roles, Bob was the Chief Economist at The Clearing House (TCH), the operator of the largest U.S. private sector payment system and at the time, a trade association for the largest 24 commercial banks operating in the United States.
+Prior to these roles, Bob was the Chief Economist at The Clearing House (TCH), the operator of the largest U.S. private sector payment system and at the time, a trade association for the largest 24 commercial banks operating in the United States.
 As Chief Economist, he oversaw all quantitative studies and was an advisor on strategic financial market and payments matters facing the banking industry.

 Before joining TCH, Bob spent 15 years at the Federal Reserve Banks of Chicago and Dallas as a senior research economist conducting financial market research with an eye toward innovation and policy development.
 Prior to joining the Federal Reserve System, he worked at KPMG as an international economist advising foreign governments on financial market modernization.